sww1235/connection-diagram-manager/README.md

 [Go](https://github.com/sww1235/connection-diagram-manager).
 I migrated to Rust because I liked the additional safety of Rust, along with some potential speed advantages with the memory management (no GC).
-I also found the serialization and deserialization of YAML to work much better, and be much better documented.
+I also found the serialization and deserialization of TOML to work much better, and be much better documented.

 ## Credits